Non-Profit Videos: Inspire and Activate Your Donors

 📌 Break things down simply – Assume zero prior knowledge and explain things like you would to a friend.

-📌 Use visuals to back up messages – Instead of saying “We provide 50,000 meals a year,” show a time-lapse of meals being served.
+📌 Use visuals to reinforce messages – Instead of saying “We give 50,000 meals a year,” show a time-lapse of meals being served.

 2. Keep the Energy Up—Nobody Likes a Slow Game